sanniv0/VeriFact-AI/README.md

 ## Contributing

 We welcome contributions!
-Please see our `CONTRIBUTING.md` (if available) for guidelines on how to contribute to this project.
+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to this project.

 ## License